Phoenix Wright: Ace Attorney – Dual Destinies: Plot

-Afterward, Athena defends her childhood friend, Juniper Woods, who is charged with the murder of her teacher, Constance Courte, revealing the killer as another teacher, Aristotle Means.
-Sometime later, following a bombing at a space center, Apollo's friend Clay Terran is found murdered.
-During the trial, where Athena and Apollo defend an astronaut named Solomon Starbuck, a bomb goes off in the courtroom, injuring Apollo.
-Juniper is accused of the bombing, but Phoenix and Athena defend her and reveal bomb squad specialist Ted Tonate as the real culprit.
-Feeling personally involved in the case, Apollo takes a leave of absence from the agency to investigate the case on his own while Phoenix takes over Solomon's case.
-He proves Solomon's innocence via the testimony of the station's director, Yuri Cosmos, but a new piece of evidence places Athena as the prime suspect in Clay's murder, resulting in her arrest.
+Sometime later, following a bombing at a space center, Apollo's friend Clay Terran is found murdered, and fellow astronaut Solomon Starbuck is declared the primary suspect, with Apollo and Athena taking on his defense.
+During Starbuck's trial, a bomb goes off in the courtroom, injuring Apollo and detective Candice Arme is killed in the process.
+Juniper is accused of both the bombing and Arme's murder, but Phoenix and Athena defend her and reveal bomb squad specialist Ted Tonate as the real culprit of both crimes.
+Feeling personally involved in the case, Apollo takes a leave of absence from the agency to investigate on his own while Phoenix takes over Solomon's case.
+He proves Solomon's innocence via the testimony of the space center's director Yuri Cosmos, but a new piece of evidence places Athena as the prime suspect in Clay's murder, resulting in her arrest.